How to Install a Ford Raptor-Style Grille on a Ford Transit

 Why Install a Raptor-Style Grille?

-• Adds a rugged, aggressive aesthetic to your van
+• Delivers a rugged, aggressive appearance to your van

-• The build quality is surprisingly high for an aftermarket part
+• Features surprisingly high build quality for an aftermarket component

 Tools & Supplies You'll Need

-• Bent-tip screwdriver or a J-shaped tool (perfect for clip removal)
+• Bent-tip screwdriver or J-shaped tool (for clip removal)

 • Flathead screwdriver